 - You need to spot weaknesses in the process/structure to get more converts

-Now once you write down these things, ask yourself – “If these things happen would the desired outcome would be achieved?”
-If the answer is yes, go to the next step and if the answer is no, spend some more time on the things which need to happen before the outcome.
+Once you write down these things, ask yourself – “If these things happen, would the desired outcome be achieved?”
+If the answer is yes, go to the next step, and if the answer is no, spend some more time on the things which need to happen before the outcome.

-Now as you decide upon the steps prior to the outcome, it’s time to allocate resources.
-You need to choose people who can do these things (things prior to the outcome) and ask yourself – “Can whoever I allocated the resources to can deliver the outcomes?”
-These people are generally in top positions or senior level positions of the company.
-If the answer is yes, go to the final step and if the answer is no, pick better people till you are satisfied.
+As you decide upon the steps before the outcome, allocating resources is time.
+You need to choose people who can do these things (things before the outcome) and ask yourself – “Can the person/employee to whom I allocated the resources deliver the outcomes?”
+If the answer is yes, go to the final step, and if the answer is no, pick better people till you are satisfied.
+These people are generally in top positions or senior-level positions in the company.

-Now often while making the right decision, people get confused about all the other options they can take.
+Often, while making the right decision, people need clarification about all the other options they can take.
 Draw a framework for each option and see which one you feel most confident about.
 Ask yourself – “If I make this decision, will it give me better results than the other alternatives?”
-If the answer is, you can go ahead and make the right decision.
+If the answer is, you can make the right decision.

-The final analysis is not always easy.
-It’s a very complex process, especially where your business or career is involved.
-But if you use the above framework and the information we have shared here, right decision making would become much easier for you and you would definitely get toward making that almost perfect decision the first time.
+The final analysis can be challenging.
+It’s a very complex process, especially involving your business or career.
+But use the above framework and the information we have shared here.
+The right decision-making process will become much more manageable.

 We hope that this EDUCBA information on “Right Decision” was beneficial to you.
 You can view EDUCBA’s recommended articles for more information.